Guatemala Courses — May 31 to June 20

 - Language — Taught in Spanish

-Comparative Criminal Procedure in the Americas — two (2) units, graded
+Comparative Perspective on Property Rights in Latin America — two (2) units, graded

 - Language — Taught in English

-This course will prepare students with basic Spanish proficiency to represent Spanish-speaking clients in the U.S. legal system or to work in Spanish on transnational matters involving Latin America.
-It will combine one-on-one Spanish immersion instruction with a structured classroom component.
-The Spanish immersion component will introduce and build on each student's legal Spanish vocabulary in areas of law likely to require lawyering in Spanish or in areas identified as priorities by the student.
-The structured classroom component will allow students to practice skills in Spanish, such as client interviewing, intake, and client counseling, through simulations and group exercises.
+This course will prepare students with intermediate Spanish proficiency to represent Spanish-speaking clients in the U.S. legal system or to work in Spanish on transnational matters involving Latin America.
+The class will allow students to practice skills in Spanish, such as client interviewing, intake, and client counseling, through simulations and group exercises.

 Pacific McGeorge School of Law